Oceanspray (Holodiscus discolor)

 Description:

-• Leaves alternate, 1–5 in. long, oval or somewhat triangular, deeply veined; petiole round with no flat edges.
+• Leaves: alternate, 1–5 inches long, oval or somewhat triangular, deeply veined; the petiole, or leafstalk, is round with no flat edges.

 • Grows in rocky open places to moist woods, from sea level to mid-elevations.